-Have hikers and guests sign the Beaver Valley Probus Club Waiver and Assumption of Risk sheet and return the completed copy to the Activity Co-ordinator at your earliest convenience.
+- Have guests sign the Beaver Valley Probus Club Waiver and Assumption of Risk sheet and return the completed copy to the Activity Co-ordinator at your earliest convenience.

-Take note of the number of people who signed up and advise the sweeper.
+- Take note of the number of people present and advise the sweeper.